Our walkways are now closed for winter

-- In the last paddock aim for the far right-hand gate and follow the track up to the top paddocks.
+- Follow the walkway sign for ‘Otunahe’ and in the last paddock aim for the far right-hand gate and follow the track up to the top paddocks.

 - As you catch your breath take time to admire the large manuka/kanuka hill on your left.
 This is the territory of the kiwi named Titoko.
 Eggs were taken from his nest for three years starting in 2004 and were the start of the Operation Nest Egg project to increase kiwi in Egmont National Park.

 - Once you get to the top paddock head to the top and admire the view of the mountains in both directions.
 Turn and head to the top left hand corner.
 Here a sign on the “Taranaki gate” marks the start of the QE11 reserve.
 Go through and follow the track.

 - The first part of the walk will take you down a spur where at each corner more of the forest opens up to you.
 A number of signs are in place to identify some of the flora.
 From start to finish, the scenery, the flora and fauna and the bird life are abundant.
 The track is well formed but is steep so please watch your feet.

 - Once you are almost to the bottom you leave the main track and head onto a side track on the left.
 You then follow a small creek almost to its headwater, past many tiny native orchids.
 Beware of the stinging nettle that can be found in this area.